 In the 2000s, King served in vice presidential roles at the Carnegie Corporation of New York.
 There, she was responsible for the Carnegie’s relations with outside groups and devising strategies to ensure its work had an impact on society.
 Then, in 2012, King was named dean of the University of North Carolina at Chapel Hill’s School of Journalism and Mass Communication.
 She is also the school’s John Thomas Kerr Distinguished Professor.

-King received a B.A. in English from Marymount College, Tarrytown, New York and an M.A. in communications from Fairfield University.
+King received a B.A. in English from Marymount College in Tarrytown, New York and an M.A. in communications from Fairfield University.
 She also studied at University College

 of London University.
 She has won numerous journalism awards including Emmys for her reporting from Lebanon, three National Women’s Political Caucus awards, plus recognition from American Women in Communications and Sigma Delta Chi.
 King is active in community and professional organizations.
 She is a founder of the International Women’s Media Foundation and is a member of its Advisory Committee.